Facebook Twitter Instagram

 John Adams Historical Society

-Diplomatic Assignments and The Treaty of Paris
+Diplomatic Assignments, the Treaty of Paris

 First American Ambassador to Britain – 1785 to 1788

-Staff writerBy Staff writerJune 26, 2012Updated:October 23, 2016No Comments2 Mins Read
+Staff writerBy Staff writerJune 26, 2012Updated:September 24, 2023No Comments2 Mins Read

 Facebook Twitter Pinterest LinkedIn Tumblr Email